mofesolapaul/text-counter/README.md

 # text-counter
-jQuery library for input character and words count
+jQuery library for input character and words count.
+See `docs/index.html` for usage example